Ivor Cummings

-Ivor Gustavus Cummings (1913 – 1992) was a British civil servant of Sierra Leonean ancestry, in 1941 he became the first black official in the British Colonial Office.
-He has been dubbed the 'gay father of the Windrush generation'.
+Ivor Gustavus Cummings (10 December 1913 – 17 October 1992) was a British civil servant of Sierra Leonean ancestry, in 1941 he became the first black official in the British Colonial Office.
+He has been dubbed the "gay father of the Windrush generation".

 Life

-Ivor Cummings was born in West Hartlepool on 10 December 1913.
+Ivor Cummings was born in West Hartlepool, England, on 10 December 1913.
 His father, Ishmael Cummings, the son of a wealthy merchant from Sierra Leone, was a doctor.
 His mother, Johanna Archer, was an English nurse.
 The couple had met when working together at the Royal Victoria Infirmary.
 Ivor Cummings grew up with his mother in Addiscombe, where the family befriended the widow of the composer Samuel Coleridge-Taylor, to whom they were related by marriage.
 After being bullied at Whitgift School, Ivor tried joining his father in Freetown.
 However, feeling an outsider there, he returned to England, where he showed academic strength at Dulwich College.

 The family did not have funds to support Cummings training as a doctor.
 After briefly working in Freetown as a clerk for the United Africa Company, he returned to England looking for medical scholarships.
 Abandoning those plans, in 1935 he became warden of Aggrey House, a government-run centre for colonial students, arranging meetings, lectures, dances and social events there.
 There was competition between Aggrey House and the hostel of the West African Students' Union (WASU).
-In August 1937 Cummings even informed the police that two Aggrey residents had taken girls to spend the night at the WASU hostel.
+In August 1937, Cummings even informed the police that two Aggrey residents had taken girls to spend the night at the WASU hostel.
 Aggrey House closed in 1940, after reports that communists had come to dominate the House Committee and that one student had brought a sex worker into the hostel.